Amita Mercy Medical Center

 Amita Mercy Medical Center - Aurora, IL

 Amita Mercy Medical Center is an addiction treatment center located at 1325 North Highland Avenue in the 60506 zip code in Aurora, IL.
 It is operated by a private non-profit organization.
-Amita Mercy Medical Center provides relapse prevention from naltrexone, prescribes suboxone and administers naltrexone.
-Some of the treatment approaches used by Amita Mercy Medical Center include brief intervention, motivational interviewing and substance use counseling approach.
-Amita Mercy Medical Center also specializes in detox services and offers residential benzodiazepines detox, inpatient alcohol detox and inpatient cocaine detoxification.
-Amita Mercy Medical Center provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient heroin treatment.
-It also provides residential heroin addiction treatment, residential treatment for dual diagnosis and supervised heroin detox.
+Amita Mercy Medical Center provides prescribes suboxone, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Amita Mercy Medical Center include 12 step rehabilitation, motivational interviewing and anger management.
+Amita Mercy Medical Center also specializes in detox services and offers residential benzodiazepines detoxification, cocaine detox and residential heroin detoxification.
+Amita Mercy Medical Center provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detox and IOT.
+It also provides residential treatment for heroin use, inpatient heroin detoxification and inpatient treatment for co-occurring mental health and heroin use.

 Address: 1325 North Highland Avenue, Aurora, IL 60506